 Table 1

-Brief introduction of XGBoost
+Brief Introduction of XGBoost

 Boosting is the most widely used ensemble learning methods, where multiple weak learners are trained to solve a learning problem and configured to improve the combined prediction results.
 Weak learners individually have low variance.
 They have fast learning but due to the low model complexity, bias associated with them is high too.
 [Generally, the weak learners are short decision trees known as stumps (also the model choice of XGBoost), and ensemble models configure the weights of each weak learners to maximise the likelihood of the outputs.]
 Common boosting algorithms are Adaptive Boosting (AdaBoost) and Gradient Boosting, and Tianqi Chen and Carlos Guestrin of the University of Washington modified the Gradient Boosting and coined the term XGBoost as a supervised learning.